HeidiTran/Cheatsheets/Computer_Networking/Overview.md

 - IP addr of `8.8.8.8` is resolved to its **fully qualified domain name (FQDN)** of `dns.google`
 - 30 hops = 30 routers
 - Hop 1 is the default gateway
-- `tracert` ping each hop 3 times and records the latency i.e. how longs it takes for a reply to come back
+- `tracert` ping each hop 3 times and records the latency i.e. how longs it takes for a reply to come back from the router
+- Hop 3 router showed astericks, which indicate that the device chose not to provide a reply, but still forwarded the request

 Packing switching implementation: X.25, frame relay